-In most cases, getting a period every two weeks has a simple explanation behind it and isn’t reason to worry.
-If it happens repeatedly, however, it’s important to take notice of the signs your body is giving you.
+In most cases, getting a period twice a month has a simple explanation.
+If it happens repeatedly, however, it’s important to take notice of any signs and symptoms.
 Read on to learn why two periods may happen in the same month.

 Two periods in one month for the first time

-If you have short menstrual cycle naturally, you may have menses at the beginning and the end of a month more often than not.
-If your menstrual cycle is usually about 28 days or so, then a significant change like having a period twice a month may be a bit surprising and seem unusual.
-While in many cases it’s simply an anomaly, it’s important to remember that vaginal bleeding can indicate a medical concern— and it’s easy to mistake for menses.
-Bleeding could indicate any of the following:
+People with short menstrual cycles frequently have periods at the beginning and the end of a month.
+For someone with a typical menstrual cycle — usually about 28 days or so — having a period twice a month may be a bit surprising and seem unusual.
+It’s important to remember that irregular bleeding can indicate a medical concern, and it’s easy to mistake for a period.
+In some cases, bleeding could indicate one of the following:

-- A sexually transmitted infection — STIs may cause bleeding and vaginal discharge.
+- A sexually transmitted infection (STI) — STIs can cause light bleeding or spotting as well as abnormal vaginal discharge.

-- If you are bleeding due to menses or having two periods in one month, you’ll soak through a tampon or pad every few hours.
+- Typical period bleeding, including having two periods in one month, often means soaking through a tampon or pad every few hours.
 The blood is usually bright or dark red, brown, or pink.

-- If you are spotting, the bleeding won’t be enough to soak through a tampon or pad.
-The blood is usually brown or dark red in color.
+- With spotting, usually the bleeding won’t be enough to soak through a tampon or pad.
+The blood is usually brown, pinkish, or dark red in color and typically doesn’t last longer than one to two days.

 What causes two periods in one month?
 It may be due to a short menstrual cycle or a health condition that results in vaginal bleeding.

-Some of the causes of having a period twice in one month are:
+Some of the things that could cause a period twice in one month are:

-2. Perimenopause: Perimenopause can also be an underlying cause of having two periods in one month.
-It’s the period leading up to menopause, during which your hormones begin to change.
-The duration of perimenopause varies among women and may last for up to ten years.
-During these years, you may experience shorter or longer menstrual cycles, lighter or heavier bleeding, or even skip periods completely.
-When you don’t have menses for 12 months straight, you are in menopause.
+1. Perimenopause — Perimenopause can be an underlying cause of having two periods in one month.
+It’s the phase that leads up to menopause, during which the body’s hormones begin to change.
+The duration of perimenopause varies from person to person and may last for up to ten years.
+During these years, shorter or longer menstrual cycles, lighter or heavier bleeding, or even skipping periods completely are all common.
+Menopause officially starts after 12 consecutive months of having no periods.

-3. Uterine fibroids: These are growths in the uterus.
-They are usually not malignant or cancerous, but may cause particularly heavy bleeding during menses.
+2. Uterine fibroids — These are growths in the uterus.
+They are usually not malignant or cancerous, but may cause particularly heavy or irregular bleeding.
 Additional symptoms of uterine fibroids include:

 - Frequent urination